 - I will write you a PowerShell cmdlet that will exactly meet your needs

 I find the Microsoft PowerShell platform the best for folks that are not technically adept to extract data when, where and as often as they want.
 It helps to know how to run a PowerShell cmdlet but that is not critical.
-I can get you up and running with a 15 minute phone call.

 Infiniti USA requires its dealers to use a certain software in managing their dealerships.
 It is called InfinitiNet.
 I haven’t worked with an Infiniti Dealer in a few years so they may have made some changes to the name, description and platform but I don’t think so.